bamru-truck/bamru_truck/docs/NetBoot.md

 Make sure you change the <nfs server> bit.

-That should be it.
 Put your sd card back into your RPi and boot it.
 It should network boot.

+## CI Compatibility

+Needs:
+- a hostname
+- ssh
+- an updated linux kernel